1996 Florida Gators football team: Southwestern Louisiana

-Georgia Southern
+No. 14 (I–AA) Georgia Southern

 In the second week of play, the Gators romped with a 62–14 defeat of Georgia Southern.
 The offense was back after misfiring in the opener as Danny Wuerffel had a near perfect game, completing 15 of 16 passes for and two touchdowns.

 The defense underperformed, giving up 311 yards to Georgia Southern's flexbone attack.